-We appreciate that it is sometimes difficult to define the precise location of betting areas on tracks.
-The precise location of where betting facilities are provided is not required to be shown on track plans, both by virtue of the fact that betting is permitted anywhere on the premises and because of the difficulties associated with pinpointing exact locations for some types of track.
-Applicants should provide sufficient information in order for us to satisfy ourselves that the plan indicates the main areas where betting might take place.
+It is appreciated that it is sometimes difficult to define the precise location of betting areas on tracks.
+The precise location of where betting facilities are provided is not required to be shown on track plans, both by virtue of the fact that betting is permitted anywhere on the premises and because of the difficulties associated with pinpointing exact locations for some types of tracks.
+Applicants should provide sufficient information in order for the Licensing authority to satisfy itself that the plan indicates the main areas where betting might take place.
 For racecourses in particular, any betting areas subject to the "five times rule" (commonly known as betting rings) must be indicated on the plan.

-8. Travelling Fairs
+11. Travelling Fairs

-We are responsible for deciding whether, where category D machines and / or equal chance prize gaming without a permit is to be made available for use at travelling fairs, the statutory requirement that the facilities for gambling amount to no more than an ancillary amusement at the fair is met.
+The licensing authority is responsible for deciding whether, where category D machines and/or equal chance prize gaming without a permit is to be made available for use at travelling fairs, the statutory requirement that the facilities for gambling amount to no more than an ancillary amusement at the fair is met.

-We will also consider whether the applicant falls within the statutory definition of a travelling fair.
+It will also consider whether the applicant falls within the statutory definition of a travelling fair.

 It is noted that the 27-day statutory maximum for the land being used as a fair applies on a per calendar year basis, and that it applies to the piece of land on which the fairs are held, regardless of whether it is the same or different travelling fairs occupying the land.
-We will work with our neighbouring authorities to ensure that land which crosses our boundaries is monitored so that the statutory limits are not exceeded.
+It will work with our neighbouring authorities to ensure that land which crosses our boundaries is monitored so that the statutory limits are not exceeded.

-9. Provisional Statements
+12. Provisional Statements